knetsolutions/educenter-hugo/exampleSite/content/english/research/sdn-multipath-loadbalancing.md

 ### Project Overview:

-Implements the SDN Multipath Loadbalancing  with SPF, Random Algorithm
+Implements the SDN Multipath Loadbalancing  with SPF, Random Algorithm.
+Refer more details in the project **demo video**.

+**Setup**

+- Ubuntu 16.04/ 18.04

+- Mininet

+- RYU SDN Controller

+### Training Details

+- SDN Beginners Training(Mininet, RYU controller) will be provided through our UDEMY COURSE

+- Students needs to follow the course and setup the SDN Lab in his laptop/desktop.

+- We help you to resolve any Test bed installation issue and executing the example exercises.

+- Project theory/logic/workflow/code will be explained by us through one to one Online Video Training.

+- Project will be demonstrated by the trainer through one to one Online Video Training.

 ### Prerequisties

-* Basic python skills
+* Basic Python & Networking skills
-* UDEMY RYU SDN CRASH COURSE (Free coupon will be provided for project students)

 ### Deliverables

 * Project runs on RYU & Mininet on Ubuntu 16.04 or 18.04(tested)

 * Project supports both python 2.7 & python 3

 * Write up of project details/logic  and inline comments for code

+* we DON'T provide PROJECT REPORT / Analysis / Test results etc. Students needs to learn, experiment and do it himself.

-* Two Hour online training (https://meet.jit.si) will be provided.
+* One Hour online training (https://meet.jit.si) will be provided.
 Online training will be recorded, and  shared.

 * Two weeks support(email/whatsapp)

 ### Demo Video

- Project Demo video in youtube
+youtube video link.

 [![Multipath Loadbalancing](https://img.youtube.com/vi/XBIR88qnLoA/0.jpg)](https://youtu.be/XBIR88qnLoA "Multipath Loadbalancing")